Curator of Archaeology and Assistant Professor in Anthropology

 The University of Colorado Museum of Natural History and the Department of Anthropology invite applications for a tenure-track, joint position as Curator of Archaeology and Assistant Professor.

-Applicants should have PhD with specialization in Archaeology, and museum experience.
-Strong preference for candidates with experience in Southwestern material culture research and publication, NAGPRA, collaborative research, and teaching, with strengths in contemporary archaeological and museological theory.
+Applicants should have a PhD with specialization in Archaeology, and museum experience.
+The position includes research, curating collections, and teaching archaeology and museum studies courses.
+The museum houses outstanding Southwest and Plains archaeological collections.
+Our strengths are in Southwestern material culture research and publication, NAGPRA implementation, collaborative research with Native North American communities, and advances in contemporary archaeological and museological theory.

 About University of Colorado

 The mission of the University of Colorado Museum of Natural History is to contribute to the knowledge of the natural world and human history through research, teaching, and public education.
 The Museum and Field Studies Graduate Program offers students an opportunity to earn a Master of Science degree or a certificate of Museum Studies.
 The Museum’s exhibition galleries are open to the public, free of charge, seven days a week and the Museum offers a variety of programs and events throughout the year.